PForet/PForet.github.io/_posts/2019-01-05-preparing-computer-science-interviews.md

 ### Graphs

-While it is not a _algorithm paradigms_ strictly speaking, graph problems need their own well-known algorithms.
+While it is not an _algorithm paradigms_ strictly speaking, graph problems need their own well-known algorithms.
 Hopefully, there are very few of them that are actually tested in interviews.
 A graph problem is easy to recognize, but they can take unexpected forms: for instance, board games problems are usually graph problems, as you are expected to construct a graph of the possible moves and do some analysis on it.

 There are several ways to represent a graph, the two most common being:
 - As an adjacency matrix `m` where `m[i][j]` is not zero if the edges `i` and `j` are connected (thus, if the graph is undirected, `m` will be symmetric)
 - As a set of vertices (`{ (1,3), (2,3)}` for instance) where each tuple `(i,j)` represent a connection between the edges `i` and `j`.

-Usually, algorithms performance depend on the representation that you choose (matrix representation takes more memory for sparse enough graphs, but checking if two edges are connected is O(1)), so it is useful to think a little bit of which representation is more adapted to the problem.
+Usually, algorithms performance depend on the representation that you choose, so it is useful to think a little bit of which representation is more adapted to the problem.
 More about the graph representation [here](https://www.geeksforgeeks.org/graph-and-its-representations/).

 Must-know algorithms for graphs are: